Commercial Real Estate Terms and Definitions

 In commercial real estate (CRE), the terms “market” and “submarket” have many characteristics.

-2. Boundaries: Markets and submarkets have generally accepted geographic boundaries that do not overlap.
-They are most commonly bound by streets, roads and natural features such as parks and rivers, which clearly indicate where one market or submarket ends and another begins.
+2) Boundaries: Markets tend to have generally accepted geographic boundaries that do not overlap.
+Submarket definitions may vary depending on the source of the submarket definition (e.g., major brokerage firms or data providers).
+They are most often bound by streets, roads and natural features such as parks and rivers, which help indicate where one market or submarket ends and another begins.

-4. Markets and submarkets are further broken down by total buildings and by total square footage in those buildings.
+4) Markets and submarkets are further broken down by the total number of buildings and total square footage in those buildings.

 Master Lease